eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

 interface EdgeTypeHint extends TypeHint {
     /**
-     * Specifies whether the routing of this element can be changed.
+     * Specifies whether the routing points of the edge can be changed
+     * i.e. edited by the user.
      */
     readonly routable: boolean;

     /**
-     * Allowed source element types for this edge type */ readonly sourceElementTypeIds: string[];
+     * Allowed source element types for this edge type
+     * If not defined unknown element can be used as source element for this edge.
+     */
+    readonly sourceElementTypeIds?: string[];

     /**
-     * Allowed targe element types for this edge type */ readonly targetElementTypeIds: string[];
+     * Allowed targe element types for this edge type
+     * If not defined unknown element can be used as target element for this edge.
+     */
+    readonly targetElementTypeIds?: string[];

+    /**
+     * Indicates whether this type hint is dynamic or not.
+Dynamic edge type hints
+     * require an additional runtime check before creating an edge, when checking
+     * source and target element types is not sufficient.
+     */
+    readonly dynamic?: boolean;
 }
 ```